 JIT was pioneered by the Japanese.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
 Topic: Historical Development of Operations and Supply Chain Management

-41. Lean manufacturing refers to just in time production coupled with total quality control.
+40. Lean manufacturing refers to just in time production coupled with total quality control.